Human Ancestries Simulation and Inference: a Review of Ancestral Recombination Graph-Based Approaches: Typology

-Notwithstanding the intuitive appeal of the various heuristics implemented by this class of samplers, model-based ones are the most natural from a statistical standpoint.
-At the end of the day, genetic data is data, and a major use for ARG samplers in an analysis pipeline is to simulate from a user-specified distribution.
+Notwithstanding the intuitive appeal of the various heuristics implemented by this class of algorithms, model-based ones are the most natural from a statistical standpoint.
+At the end of the day, genetic data is data, and a major use for ARG simulation and inference in an analysis pipeline is to produce genealogies from a user-specified distribution.

 In other contexts, the goal is to infer the ancestry of a sample of haplotypes.
-The choice between model-based and heuristic-based samplers is often dictated by methodological considerations and the complexity of the task.
-One's preference for the statistical rigor of a mathematical model of population evolution might be tempered by the reality that sampling a genealogy for a large set of individuals with chromosome-scale numbers of genetic markers might be impossible with the computational resources at hand.
+The choice between model-based and heuristic-based solutions is often dictated by methodological considerations and the complexity of the task.
+One's preference for the statistical rigor of a mathematical model of population evolution might be tempered by the reality that procucing a genealogy for a large set of individuals with chromosome-scale numbers of genetic markers might be impossible with the computational resources at hand.
 There is also a case to be made for preferring heuristics when it comes to this kind of punctual estimation.
-That being said, CWR samplers can also be used for purposes requiring the generation of multiple ancestries, such as interval estimation or numerical integration.
-Since both require generating multiple ancestries, heuristic-based samplers that invariably produce the same output given a particular input are not an option.
-Even those that introduce randomness are probably not ideal choices, as the quality of the samples is generally a primary concern for those tasks.
-This is, of course, unfortunate, as the number of samples comes second in importance.
+That being said, CWR-based programs can also be used for purposes requiring the generation of multiple ancestries, such as interval estimation or numerical integration.
+Since both require generating multiple ancestries, heuristic-based approaches that invariably produce the same output given a particular input are not an option.
+Even those that introduce randomness are probably not ideal choices, as the quality of the genealogies is generally a primary concern for those tasks.
+This is, of course, unfortunate, as their number comes second in importance.